isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 The Bedrock model is comparable to the Apple Developer mode, but smaller in scope:
 You can't seriously develop for Apple machines without having an Apple-ID, a developer license, support for Apple Cloud for handover, and without leaving percentages to the Apple store.
-Bedrock copies taht model, but not as a Computer-Tablet ecosystem, only as a game, and that did not take off.
+Bedrock copies that model, but not as a Computer-Tablet ecosystem, only as a game, and that did not take off.

 # Metaverse: A first definition.